Sagiri/jumpifsubstituteblocks/README.md

 The syntax in your move script is just `jumpifsubstituteblocks ptr`.
 It'll be stepped over and do nothing if Substitute doesn't block; it it does block, script execution will continue from `ptr`.

 In order to use it in BSP, you'll need to add `#command jumpifbattleover ATK_JUMPIFSUBSTITUTEBLOCKS 0x1  "Offset to possibly jump to" 0x4` to BSP's `commands.bsh`.
 Don't literally include `ATK_JUMPIFSUBSTITUTEBLOCKS` here; replace it with whatever value you chose.

+This also patches a number of existing functions that check for the Substitute status so that they instead check if Substitute should block the move instead.
+However, scripts for moves are untouched and may still check simply for whether Substitute is active (they should be updated to use `jumpifsubstituteblocks` instead).

 ### Credits